davidsims9t/deep-learning/README.md

 Perceptron = simple neural network

+## Back Propagation

 C = Σ.5(ŷ - y) ^ 2

-Determines what the error is between the predicted value and the actual value.
+Cost function determines what the error is between the predicted value and the actual value.

 One epoch is when you go through an entire data set.

+## Gradient Descent

+Curse of dimensionality - even on the worlds fastest computer it takes a huge amount of time to find the best optimization.

+Look at angle of cost function at a point on the grid (the ball), then roll the ball to another point on the grid and repeat until the ball is in the middle.
+The method ends up being a zig-zag.

+## Stochastic Gradient Descent

-## Books
+## Books & Links

 Efficient BackProp - Normalization
+Cross Validated (2015) - Cost functions